 The only really positive thing about going to the theatre these times is that it makes me feel positively youthful.
 I am often one of the youngest people in the audience, and since I live near New York, we’re talking Broadway audience, several hundred people.
 Even when the play is hip, avant garde, with young stars and young themes, you look around in the seats and everybody is old, old, old.

 I guess this is partly because the theatre is expensive.
-But in the world of $14 mojitos and $865 Alexander Wang bags, that shouldn’t be a barrier, if the theatre had what young people want.
+But in the world of $14 mojitos, sold out online ticket sales and $865 Alexander Wang bags, that shouldn’t be a barrier, if the theatre had what young people want.